Decomps for Dummies

 For decades, the motorcycle industry has enjoyed the monetary benefits of making bikes APPEAR to be more complicated than the average shade tree mechanic can manage.
 This helps maintain a generous flow of traffic to the Service Department of your local dealer, where the technicians know all the shortcuts and tricks of the trade, to make life easy and the bosses happy.

 Enter the dreaded Decompression adjustment procedure for the LC Intruder!!
 Ever read the manual on how to adjust these things?
 AARRGGHH!!!
 Visions of major oil spills, parts strewn all over the property, and a basket case engine that will never run again!!
 Quick!
 Load her up and haul her to the shop for this one!!!
 NOT!!
+The Factory Service Manual shows how to initially setup the Decomp system on a brand new factory assembly.
+It never goes beyond that point to explain how to actually tweak them for the individual bike, so once you know how to get TO the adjustment points, put the manual away.

 DIAGNOSIS: DECOMP

 Realistically, diagnosing the problem behind a bike that won't start, can be a frustrating experience, as there are many potential problems that can create the same symptoms.
-Here are a couple of guidelines to help determine the root of a "labored" starting problem, and by "labored", we mean that the starter motor kicks in and attemps to turn the engine over, but either can't get it over the "hump", or does so with a lot more effort than usual.
+Here are a couple of guidelines to help determine the root of a "labored" starting problem, and by "labored", we mean that the starter motor kicks in and attempts to turn the engine over, but either can't get it over the "hump", or does so with a lot more effort than usual.

 If your battery is over two years old, and you CONSISTENTLY have a labored start, then the first suspect will be the battery.